 At Baldwin Wallace, you'll experience personal and professional growth in a supportive community that challenges and inspires you to succeed.

-Keane Southard '09 is a composer intern at Bennington College and a freelance composer and pianist.
-After completing his MM in composition at the University of Colorado-Boulder, he did research in Brazil as a Fulbright Scholar.
-He credits BW with preparing him to conduct research and develop his talent in composition.
+Keane Southard '09 is composer intern at Bennington College and a freelance composer and pianist.
+After completing his Master of Music in composition at the University of Colorado-Boulder, he did research in Brazil as a Fulbright Scholar.
+BW prepared him to conduct research and develop his talent in composition.

-Chris Porter '06 is an LA-based composer working in the concert, film and theatre music industries.
-His music has recently been performed at the Oregon Bach Festival.
-He was nominated for Best Original Score in the Detroit Independent Film Festival and was a finalist for a Student Academy Award.
+Chris Porter '06 is an Los Angeles-based composer working in the concert, film and theater music industries.
+He is currently the associate artistic director of The Speakeasy Society.
+He was nominated for best original score in the Detroit Independent Film Festival and was a finalist for a Student Academy Award.

 Scott Burnham '79 is currently the Scheide professor of music history at Princeton University.
-He received his Master of Music in composition degree from Yale University and his PhD in music theory from Brandeis University.
+He received a Master of Music in composition from Yale University and a doctorate in music theory from Brandeis University.
 He is a published author of numerous books and articles for music journals.

-Tony Holland '79 is professor of music at Skidmore College, where he teaches composition and conducts the orchestra.
-He received his Master of Music in composition and his Doctorate of Musical Arts degrees from the Cleveland Institute of Music.
-He has served as chair for the College Orchestra Directors Association.
+Tony Holland '79 is professor of music at Skidmore College, where he also conducts the orchestra.
+He received a Master of Music in composition and a Doctorate of Musical Arts from the Cleveland Institute of Music.
 His compositions have been performed across the United States, South America, Europe and in China.